BenCestMoiQuoi/Integration/README.md

 - Fonction.py   // the file wich groups functions and parametres
 - icone.ico     // the icone of the window application

-So, to open the application, you have just to open the Integration.bat file.
-You can also open this application with the cmd before the folder Integration with the command : python -m Integration
+So, you can open this application with the cmd before the folder Integration with the command : python -m Integration

 On the first page, you can add your function with the kayboard matrix (an automatic function